IWantToClearMyHead/C2/docs/System.md

 ### Software

-There are many types according to the operation level.
+There are many types according to the [CPU](Hardware_CPU.md) operation level, below is ARM.

 - MSCP
 - BIOS